Tochukz/Pulumi/README.md

 ```
 If you do not want to go through the login process, use the  `--generate-only` flag.

+You can also use `pulumi new` and follow the prompts to create a new Pulumi project.

 __Provision resources__
 Now to deploy your resources
 ```